Rqcker/eai2024/README.md

 ### Publication

-This research has been submitted to the **JCR Q1** Elsevier journal ["Energy and AI"](https://www.sciencedirect.com/journal/energy-and-ai).
-The preprint is now available on [arXiv](https://arxiv.org/abs/2405.10452).
+The paper has been accepted by the **JCR Q1** Elsevier journal ["Energy and AI"](https://www.sciencedirect.com/journal/energy-and-ai).

+The preprint is available on [arXiv](https://arxiv.org/abs/2405.10452).

 ### How to Use